encore428/BECapstone/API_funcspec.md

 - `PUT/items/{iid}` to update Item{iid}.
 - `DELETE/items/{iid}` to delete Item{iid}.
 - Request body to provide {tid} and {title} for POST; one or more of these: {title}, {completed}, {new_tid} for PUT.
-- Return 404 if Item{iid} does not exist.
+- For PUT and DELETE, return 404 if Item{iid} does not exist.
 When it does exist, obtain {tid} from the retrieved Item record.
 - For PUT, if {new_tid} is provided in the body, return 404 if Todo{new_tid} does not exist.
 - For POST and DELETE, the authenticated user must have write access to Todo{tid} that is the parent of the Item{iid}.
 - For PUT, the authenticated user must have read or write access to Todo{tid} that is the parent of the Item{iid}.